 Industries that GLBA applies to: Financial institutions and companies that sell financial services or products to consumers

 The General Data Protection Regulation manages how companies handle sensitive customer data.
 It requires organizations to enact enterprise-wide data mapping and inventory and assess their privacy compliance programs.
 Most importantly, it ensures that businesses can only access data after an individual explicitly opts-in.

 Industries that GDPR applies to: Any company that collects, stores, or processes sensitive and personal data from European citizens

 The Payment Card Industry Data Security Standard is an information security standard for organizations that handle branded credit cards from major card schemes.
 IT manages and protects consumer payment information and helps in reducing fraud during any transaction process.

 Industries that PCI-DSS applies to: All companies that accept, process, and store credit card information

 Customers deserve to have their personal and sensitive data treated with utmost care.
 A preventable data breach could potentially cost your company up to millions of dollars, all the while violating your customers’ and stakeholders’ trust.

 Here at Parried, we understand that it isn’t exactly easy to monitor and implement all of these complex security regulations when you’re preoccupied with running other aspects of your business.
 Every company is unique and requires an intricate IT compliance plan.
 Our team of professionals can help you outline the IT requirements for your industry, identify gaps and risks in your environment, and execute any work required to get you up to standard.

 Whether you’re looking for a simple audit or need help implementing new regulations throughout your company, you can rely on Parried to be more than just a technical partner.
-Learn about our services or contact Parried today for a free IT analysis.
+Learn about our services or contact Parried today for a free IT consultation.